 Removing Mildew From A Patio Umbrella

 Your outdoor umbrella would be prone to mold and mildew growth if you prefer to leave it outside all year round.
 Mildew can also become an issue if you have stored the patio umbrella away while it was still damp.
-It’s important to protect your patio furniture to prevent the growth of mildew.

 To get the mildew off the canvas, you would have to use white vinegar.